crashuniverse/grommet/src/js/components/Drop/README.md

 **global.drop.shadowSize**

-Elevated height of the Drop Expects `string`.
+Elevated height of the Drop.
+Expects `string`.

 Defaults to